Many HTML tags behave in unique ways. Some apply automatic styling, like

 them, we'll add

-<li> tags, each listing a single month.
+<li> tags, each listing a single ingredient.
 Going back to our

 favorite foods example, if we wanted convert it to a list, it would look like